clvrai/skill-chaining/README.md

 ```

 1. Install mujoco 2.1 and add the following environment variables into `~/.bashrc` or `~/.zshrc`
+Note that the code is compatible with **MuJoCo 2.0**, which supports Unity rendering.
 ```bash
 # download mujoco 2.1
 $ mkdir ~/.mujoco